Complexity of Bose-Einstein condensates at finite temperature: Complexity: Bures metric

-Then, we assume the phase $\theta$ remains constant, setting $d\theta = 0$.
+Then, we assume $\theta$ remains constant, setting $d\theta = 0$.
 This reduces the problem to finding the shortest path in the $(\alpha, r)$-plane.
-A geodesic in a Riemannian manifold, parameterized as $t \mapsto \{x^\mu\}, t \in [0, 1]$, satisfies the geodesic equation \cite{nakahara_geometry_2003}
+A geodesic in a Riemannian manifold, parameterized as $t \mapsto \{x^\mu\}$ with $t \in [0, 1]$, satisfies the geodesic equation \cite{nakahara_geometry_2003}

-where $\Gamma_{\mu\nu}^\gamma = \frac{1}{2}g^{\gamma\lambda}(\partial_\mu g_{\nu\lambda} + \partial_\nu g_{\mu\lambda} - \partial_\lambda g_{\mu\nu})$ are the Christoffel symbols, $g^{\gamma\lambda}$ is the inverse matrix of $g_{\gamma\lambda}$, and the Einstein summation convention is used.
+where $\Gamma_{\mu\nu}^\gamma = \frac{1}{2}g^{\gamma\lambda}(\partial_\mu g_{\nu\lambda} + \partial_\nu g_{\mu\lambda} - \partial_\lambda g_{\mu\nu})$ are the Christoffel symbols \cite{hetenyi_fluctuations_2023}, $g^{\gamma\lambda}$ is the inverse matrix of $g_{\gamma\lambda}$, and the Einstein summation convention is used.
 For our metric, these equations are